 There are even more studies that suggests flavonoids also could help with:

-The group that flavonoids are a part of (phytonutrients/polyphenols) were very often used in ayurvedic and ancient chinese medicine.
+The group that flavonoids are a part of (phytonutrients/polyphenols) were often used in ayurvedic and ancient chinese medicine.
 Next to their anti-inflammatory and antioxidant properties, they were used to increase skin protection against UV-radiation, brain function and regulates blood sugar/pressure.

 Flavonoids in cannabis